orenaksakal/cached-r2-worker/README.md

-# Free Cloud blob storage with CDN and Cache using Cloudflare
+# Free cloud blob storage with CDN and Cache using Cloudflare

 This repo includes everything you need to setup a free image storage like `vercel blob` or `supabase storage` for free behind cloudflare cache and cdn using: